harshulgandhi/salesfast/Catalog.md

 **Implemented:** NA

 ### [Merit 8]: Real-time tracking of performance and target update:
-SalesFast will track the performance of SalesRepresentatives on a daily basis, based on the input they provide for each call.
+SalesFast will track the performance of Sales Representatives on a daily basis, based on the input they provide for each call.
 Based on this performance metric, their target and incentive values will be updated and notified to respective District Manager.

 #### [Function 1]: Dynamically updating sales target:
 For each SalesRep, SalesFast will calculate the performance based on following metrics: